Rainfall Intensity vs. Rainfall Totals: Why Both Matter in the Garden - World's Coolest Rain Gauge Co.

 Rainfall totals measure the overall amount of precipitation that falls during a storm, day, week, or month.

-The rainfall total is the same in both cases: 1 inch.
+For example, a thunderstorm may produce one inch of rain in thirty minutes while a gentle rain may produce one inch over twelve hours.
+The rainfall total is exactly the same in both cases.
 Rain gauges measure this total accumulation regardless of how long the rainfall takes.

-For many gardening decisions, rainfall totals are extremely important because they help determine whether plants have received enough water.
-Many garden plants need roughly 1 inch of water per week from rainfall, irrigation, or a combination of both.
+For many gardening decisions, rainfall totals remain extremely important because they help determine whether plants have received enough water.
+Many garden plants need roughly one inch of water per week from rainfall, irrigation, or a combination of both.

 What Is Rainfall Intensity?

 Rainfall intensity describes how quickly rain falls.
-Meteorologists often express intensity as inches per hour.
+Meteorologists often express intensity as inches per hour rather than total accumulation.

 A rainfall rate of 0.10 inches per hour would be considered light rain.
-A rate of 1 inch per hour is heavy rain.
-Some thunderstorms can produce rainfall rates exceeding 2 inches per hour for short periods.
+A rate of 1 inch per hour is heavy rain, while some summer thunderstorms can briefly exceed 2 inches per hour.

 Why Heavy Rain Doesn't Always Water Your Garden Well

 When rainfall exceeds that rate, excess water begins flowing across the surface instead of soaking into the root zone.
-This runoff can carry away soil, mulch, fertilizer, and organic matter.
+This runoff can carry away soil, mulch, fertilizer, and organic matter while contributing surprisingly little moisture to your plants.

 How Soil Type Affects Rainfall Absorption

-Sandy soils absorb water quickly but may not hold it for very long.
-During moderate storms, much of the rainfall can move downward rapidly beyond shallow root zones.
+• Sandy soils absorb water quickly but often do not hold it for long.
+During moderate storms, rainfall may move rapidly downward beyond shallow root zones.

 Organic matter and good soil structure improve water infiltration in almost every soil type, allowing more rainfall to soak in rather than run off.